bspfsystems/YamlConfiguration/README.md

 ### Usage

-To create a new YamlConfiguration in your project, please include the following line in your code:
-- `YamlConfiguration config = new YamlConfiguration();`
+Please check out the link to the Javadocs below.

 ### Javadocs

-The API Javadocs can be found [here](https://bspfsystems.org/docs/yamlconfiguration/), hosted by [javadoc.io](https://javadoc.io/).
+The API Javadocs can be found [here](https://bspfsystems.org/docs/yamlconfiguration/), kindly hosted by [javadoc.io](https://javadoc.io/).

 ## Contributing